lexik/LexikJWTAuthenticationBundle/Resources/doc/1-configuration-reference.md

     encoder:
         # token encoder/decoder service - default implementation based on the namshi/jose library
         service:            lexik_jwt_authentication.encoder.default
-        # encryption engine used by the encoder service
+        # crypto engine used by the encoder service
-        encryption_engine:  openssl
+        crypto_engine:  openssl
         # encryption algorithm used by the encoder service
         signature_algorithm: RS256